LecheTM/Shopify-Import/README.md

 - [ ] import\_metafields\_from\_csv - add a dummy check / opt-in so as not to just delete all of a stores products
 - [ ] create shopify\_app gem to handle (architecture / control structure, OAuth, store integration, frontend)
 - [ ] create feature to migrate settings content
+- [ ] add conditionals to erase or update objects (collections, blogs, articles, pages)
+- [ ] add opt in to update or overwrite existing objects (collections, blogs, articles, pages)
 - - - -

 ## MIGRATIFY - config.yml ##